mjmolina/pyladiesBCN_circuitpython_workshop/How_to_use.md

 ## How to do the set up for Adafruit Circuit Playground Express (CPX) Simulator
-(For installations check src="installation.md")
+(For installations chec"installation.md")

-The oficial documention could be visit in their oficial [website](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress)
+The oficial set up documention could be visit in their oficial [website](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress)

 - Install python 3.7+ or check that you are using this version or up of python.